MrWinston700/BBC_news/README.md

 # BBC_news

-This is just a pure html and css static clone page
+This is just a html and css static clone page.
+No javascript functionalities.

 ![](images/screenshot.png)